jcgonzalezb/TAE_Academy_Automation_Final_Exam/README.md

 After this, the program is ready to run.

 ## Usage

+Before running the program, make sure that the Android Studio is running a simulation of a device.
+This device must have installed Android 11.0.
+Also, make sure that the appium server is connected and working properly.

 1. Once the program is installed, find the suiteTest.xml file, make right-click on this file and select "Run suite.xml".
 2. The tests inside the suiteTest.xml will run and the results of the tests will be shown.